vincent/jamendo-from-twitter/README.md

 harvester.start()

 // or write data directly
-harvester.write({ text: "I'm listening to explain - attila jelinek on Jamendo http://jamen.do/t/691953" })
+harvester.write({ text: "I'm listening to attila on Jamendo http://jamen.do/t/691953" })

 // also with short links, just set the expand_links attribute harvester.write({ text: "is a fan of attila jelinek http://t.co/9fNJrR4pNI", expand_links: true })